lmh1993/CodingTest-ServiceVic/README.md

 Launches the test runner in the interactive watch mode.<br />
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+## Deployment
+Please note that the server.js file and package.json file need to be configured for deployment.

 ### `npm run build`